Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Experiments

 \oursubsubsection{Training} Unless mentioned otherwise, we train class-conditional models on ImageNet \cite{jia2009imagenet} at a resolution of $128 \times 128$ directly on RGB pixels without any kind of latent representation.
-We train all models with AdamW \cite{loshchilov2018adamw} using a constant learning rate of $5 \times 10^{-4}$ \omitforsubmission{with betas $\beta_1 = 0.9, \beta_2 = 0.95$} and a weight decay of $\lambda = 0.01$.
-We generally train at a batch size of $256$ for 400k steps (following \cite{peebles2023dit}) with stratified diffusion timestep sampling and do not use Dropout unless noted otherwise. \omitforsubmission{For increased training efficiency, we apply mixed-precision training with bfloat16.} For small-scale ImageNet trainings at $128 \times 128$, we do not apply any augmentation.
+We adapt our general training setup from \cite{karras2022elucidating}, including their preconditioner, and use a continuous-time diffusion formulation.
+We train all models with AdamW \cite{loshchilov2018adamw} using a constant learning rate of $5 \times 10^{-4}$ and a weight decay of $\lambda = 0.01$.
+We generally train at a batch size of $256$ for 400k steps (following \cite{peebles2023dit}) with stratified diffusion timestep sampling and do not use Dropout unless noted otherwise.
+For small-scale ImageNet trainings at $128 \times 128$, we do not apply any augmentation.
 For runs on small datasets, we apply a non-leaking augmentation scheme akin to \cite{karras2020styleganada}.
 Following common diffusion model training practice and \cite{peebles2023dit}, we also compute the exponential moving average (EMA) of the model weights with a decay of $0.9999$.
-We use this EMA version of the model for all evaluations and generated samples, and perform our sampling using 50 steps of DPM++(3M) \cite{lu2023dpmsolver,crowson2023dpmpp3m} SDE sampling.
+We use this EMA version of the model for all evaluations and generated samples, and perform our sampling using 50 steps of DPM++(3M) \cite{lu2023dpmsolver} SDE sampling.
 For further details, see \cref{tab:training_details}.

-\oursubsubsection{Diffusion} We adapt our general training setup from \cite{karras2022elucidating}, including their preconditioner, and use a continuous-time diffusion formulation.
-To enable classifier-free guidance \cite{ho2021classifierfree} during inference, we drop out the class conditioning information $10\%$ of the time during training on class-conditional datasets.

 \oursubsubsection{Evaluation} Following common practice for generative image models, we report the Fr\'echet Inception Distance (FID) \cite{heusel2017fid} computed on 50k samples.
 To compute FID, we use the commonly used implementation from \cite{dhariwal2021diffusion}.
-We also report both the absolute and asymptotic computational complexity for our main ablation study, also including FLOPs for higher-resolution versions of the architecture. \omitforsubmission{We generally do not apply classifier-free guidance unless noted otherwise.}
+We also report both the absolute and asymptotic computational complexity for our main ablation study, also including FLOPs for higher-resolution versions of the architecture.